mantidproject/documents/Design/Imaging_IMAT/Workspace_type_for_stacks_of_images.md

 * I would suggest storing the data in contiguous block.
 This will make a lot of operations easier, such as exporting to numpy.
 * The workspace should inherit from MultipleExperimentInfos to support the IMDHistoWorkspace compression use cases.
 * I much prefer option 1.
 Of the type hierachy.

+## Comments to reviewer notes ##

+* No, errors are not needed and not desired at all.
+Maybe the document reads confusing somewhere?
+In principle errors would be included only in the traditional, non-lean classes (right pipeline in the diagram).

+* Yes, we need for sure int16, int32, and float32 (more details
+  below).
+The approach in MDEEventWorkspace would perfectly support all the requirements.
+If we have good experiences with it then this would be the choice.

+  More details on the types required: As an absolute minimum we'd need, int32 and int64.
+For IMAT for example uint16 looks like the most common case at the moment, and it is important to use only two bytes per pixel whenever possible.
+But then again there are cases where int32 is needed, or float32.
+This is also needed to be able to load stacks with their native pixel type/size before converting them.
+And it would be nice to eventually provide ways of converting between pixel sizes.
+Ideally we should be as flexible as when you change the dtype of a numpy array with astype.

+* Contiguous blocks seem the most sensible option.
+Thanks for the hint.
+I had actually wrongly assumed that it would be possible/easy to export numpy arrays from several contiguous blocks (for example every image or slice individually contiguous).
+Looking at the numpy internals documentation that's not a good idea.
+I've added a small note on this.

+* Edited the text to use MultipleExperimentInfos and not ExperimentInfo.

+* I fully agree.
+Opinions against?